sukantoraymond/flowcli/README.md

 go get
 ```

 Start using the CLI to get account information!
-(Remember to call docker-compose up prior to calling flowcli)
+(Remember to call start the Flow Emulator through docker-compose up prior to calling flowcli)
 ```
 flowcli accounts get <address>
 ```